FilecoinFoundationWeb/FF-Site/cms/blog/dev-grant-spotlight-ukraine-art-collective.md

 To learn more about [UkraineArtCo](https://ukraineartco.org/)’s efforts, you can find them on [Instagram](https://www.instagram.com/UkraineArtCo/), [Twitter](https://twitter.com/UkraineArtCo), [TikTok](https://www.tiktok.com/@UkraineArtCo), [Facebook](https://www.facebook.com/UkraineArtCo), and [Discord](https://discord.com/invite/5T6NTEQSq5).

-_The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the Filecoin ecosystem.
-Check out our other grant recipients and learn how you can apply for_ [_Open Grants_](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants) _and_ [_Microgrants_](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants)_._
+*The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the Filecoin ecosystem.
+Check out our other grant recipients and learn how you can apply for* *[Open Grants](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants)* *and* *[Microgrants](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants).*